jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, uncommon (requires attunement)

 These crystal lenses fit over the eyes.
 They have 3 charges.
-While wearing them, you can expend 1 charge as an action to cast the [[charm person]] spell (save DC 13) on a humanoid within 30 feet of you, provided that you and the target can see each other.
+While wearing them, you can expend 1 charge as an action to cast the [[Charm Person]] spell (save DC 13) on a humanoid within 30 feet of you, provided that you and the target can see each other.
 The lenses regain all expended charges daily at dawn.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#EyesofMinuteSeeing)[Eyes of Minute Seeing](https://www.dndbeyond.com/magic-items/4634-eyes-of-minute-seeing)